 "Exactly!
 We use that time to perform the tests!"

-House turns to regard Foreman and Chase; both lent over the table towards each other in this newest and most futile of sparring matches.
+House turns to regard Foreman and Chase; both of whom are lent over the table towards each other in this newest and most futile of sparring matches.

 "And would probably like to celebrate her fourteenth birthday in the company of her brother!"

 He prepares himself for an argument, but is distracted by a hard rap at the door.
-Cuddy pokes her head into the room and glares at the doctors angrily.
+Cuddy pokes her head into the room and glares at them angrily.

 "Despite the impression you all seem to have, clinic duty is not an optional part of the job.
 I have two patients downstairs sitting in otherwise empty exam rooms.
 They've been there for over half an hour!"

 "Ah, Dr Cuddy, I see the hormones have kicked in a little early this month.
 Unless they're dying, thirty minutes isn't the be-all-and-end-all of their health."

 He turns back to his team in time to see two things; Chase opening his mouth to express a- no doubt pathetic- excuse, and Cameron bent low over the counter; her hand tightly gripping the cream surface in danger of sending the freshly brewed coffee onto the floor.